 As for secondary armament, the unit possesses semi-automatic handguns CZ 99 in 9x19 mm Parabellum caliber of the Zastava Arms producer from the city of Kragujevac, as well as models CZ 999 in the same caliber, from the same manufacturer who made this series for the needs of special forces.
 Handguns of the national producers are mostly used for selections of the candidates for a workplace in the unit, but also a number of experienced operators entrusts these modes, so can be seen as the element of their personal armament.
 There is also a contingent of compact versions of these handguns which have 8 mm shorter barrel, slide and spring.
 Common to mentioned handgun series is they are constructed over the famous Swiss series of semi-automatic handguns SIG Sauer P 226.

 Among models purchased from abroad, the brigade possesses Austrian semi-automatic Glock 17 Gen 3 in 9x19 mm Parabellum, issued for the Battalion for Counter Terrorist Actions “Falcons”, and for lowered carry excellent holsters BLACKHAWK!
 Serpa Tactical Level 2/3 were chosen.
 The reliability of these holsters is given with the double-locking system of the handgun within the holster.
-Used are German HK USP SD 9 in 9x19 mm Parabellum, with a suppressor thread, and soldiers are very satisfied with these models.
+Used are German HK USP SD 9 in 9x19 mm Parabellum, with a threaded barrel, and soldiers are very satisfied with these models.
 For lowered carry of the German models in use are reliable polymer holsters purchased from Vega Holster manufacturer, in black color.
 In this armament category should be mentioned Israeli Jericho 941F, also in 9 mm caliber.

 For the needs of Close Quarters Battle-CQB operators can use reliable HK MP5 in 9x19 mm Parabellum caliber.
 Present in various models, such as HK MP5 A2 with a fixed buttstock made from polymer, then HK MP5 A3 with a telescopic one, suppressed models HK MP5 SD3, and compact ones, HK MP5 K. Besides these, main models in use within this weaponry category are newer HK UMP in 9x19 mm Parabellum, for which German producer deem they should be able to replace the famous series MP5, and as one of the main advantages gives is significantly lower cost of the HK UMP.
 Mentioned models can be seen as a part of Falcons and operators of the 63rd Parachute Battalion armament.
 Present are models Zastava M85 in 5.56x45 mm NATO and Zastava M92 in 7.62x39 mm, both from the national producer Zastava Arms, considering the second one can be marked as carbine weapon by several criteria.